-She stayed for two weeks.
-A couple of times Harriet came over to tea, and the three of them enjoyed a thorough gossip, but on most days she was wise enough to leave these two oldest of friends to spend time in each other’s company.
+Caroline stayed for two weeks after the party.
+On the Wednesday Harriet came over to tea, and the three of them enjoyed a thorough gossip, but on most days she was wise enough to leave these two oldest of friends to spend time in each other’s company.

 The weather stayed fine, and they were able to spend long afternoons walking on the beach, as they had done many times over the years.
 They sat down on a rock, and let the sun warm their faces.
 The tide was far out, and the sky was reflected in long streaks over the wet sand.

 Caroline drew in a long, deep breath.
 “Ahhh… There’s nothing quite like Cornish air – it tastes like champagne straight from a cold cellar.”

 Demelza slanted her a questioning glance.
 “You sound as if you miss it.”

 “Of course I do.
 I lived here most of my life.”

 Caroline laughed without humour.
 “Ah, that was the other Caroline.
 The one I was brought up to be.
 The silly, superficial female who was only interested in fashion and parties.
 The one who was supposed to marry a rising man like Unwin Trevaunance, or Lord Conniston, or any one of a dozen other suitable gentlemen who were presented to me in various unsubtle ways.
 Sometimes she made me so angry, that Caroline.”

 “But she wasn’t the real Caroline,” said Demelza.

 “No she wasn’t.
 The real Caroline was inside, but she didn’t know how to get out.
 And the other Caroline was winning – until I met Dwight.”